supabase/supabase/web/blog/2020-12-02-case-study-monitoro.md

 ---
-title: A Web Crawler Handling Millions of API Requests
+title: Monitoro Built a Web Crawler Handling Millions of API Requests
 description: See how Monitoro built an automated scraping platform using Supabase.
 author: Rory Wilding
 author_title: Supabase